 The cost difference is so small that you might as well get the 3000W and have the flexibility.

-Skip the premium brands unless you're building a professional commercial van and need warranty support.
-The Vevor/Giandel/etc inverters work fine for DIY builds.
+Skip the premium brands unless you're building a professional commercial van.
+The Vevor/Giandel/etc inverters deliver comparable quality at a fraction of the price.

 And definitely get 3000W instead of 2000W.
 The small price difference opens up way more possibilities in your van.
 You'll never regret having too much inverter capacity, but you'll definitely regret having too little when you want to cook something fast and your inverter can't keep up.